Juru-10/blog/README.md

 ### Behavior

 **Our program should handle:**
-1. to see the pitches other people have posted.
+1. to sign in to the blog.(for the writer)
-2. to vote on the pitch they liked and give it a downvote or upvote.
-3. to be signed in for the user to leave a comment
-4. to receive a welcoming email once the user signs up.
+2. to create a blog from the application.(for the writer)
+3. to delete comments that I find insulting or degrading.(for the writer)
+4. to update or delete blogs I have created.(for the writer)

-5. to view the pitches the user have created in her/his profile page.
+5. to view the blog posts on the site.(for the user)
-6. to comment on the different pitches and leave feedback.
+6. to comment on blog posts.(for the user)
-7. to submit a pitch in any category.
-8. to view the different categories.
+7. to view the most recent posts.(for the user)
+8. to to get an email alert when a new post is made by joining a subscription.(for the user)
+9. to see random quotes on the site(for the user)

 ### Input Example

 **When it receives:**
-1.
+1. the user's click on Comment button
-2.
+2. the user'subscription

 ### Output Example

 **It should return:**
-1.
-2.
+1. the form to input comment.
+2. the email alert when a new post is made.

 ## Technologies Used

-It is made by:
+This App is made with:
 * *postgresql*
 * *SQLAlchemy*
 * *python3.6*